Serge-N/Serge-N/README.md

 - IoT : Arduino || PI
 - Targets : Web || Mobile || Cloud

-I love coding so much that I would not choose any other path in any lifetime.
 Am learning all I can at a fast pace but one framework at I time.

 Outside of work/coding I enjoy :